 Number of Fellows: 6 - We recently increased our fellow complement to a total of 2 fellows per year that move simultaneously through the program at the same PGY level.

 Application Process: We participate with the Electronic Residency Application Service (ERAS) on the December application cycle.
-Applicants may begin applying and programs begin receiving applications starting December 1.
-As part of the online ERAS application, please be sure to include three letters of recommendation with one from the department chair and one from the residency program director at your current institution along with a current photo (head/shoulder).
+As part of the online ERAS application, please be sure to include three letters of recommendation.
 You must also register with the National Resident Match Program (NRMP) @ www.nrmp.org to participate in the Match.

 Interviews: There are two interview dates held in April/May.
-All current interview dates are available at www.augs.org under Education/Interview Dates
+All current interview dates are available at www.augs.org under Education/Fellowship Programs/Interview Dates.

 For further information, please contact: